Master of Education in art therapy

 Julie Caverne Moreno, Ph.D.

-Assistant professor (teaching)
+Assistant professor of teaching

 bk1346@wayne,edu